Greenfords Ltd trading as Greenford Park Homes (“we”, “us”) is the operator of the website

 - Utility providers.

-If you give us information on behalf of someone else, for example an alternative contact, or next of kin, you confirm that the other person has agreed that you can give consent on his/her behalf to the processing of his/her personal data; receive on his/her behalf any data protection notices; if relevant, give consent to the transfer of his/her personal data abroad.
+If you give us information on behalf of someone else, for example an alternative contact, next of kin contact or a referee for a job application, you confirm that the other person has agreed that you can give consent on his/her behalf to the processing of his/her personal data; receive on his/her behalf any data protection notices; if relevant, give consent to the transfer of his/her personal data abroad.

 If you provide us with details of any other person we can contact such as next of kin or alternative contact, we may contact that person and discuss or share details with that person and deal with that person in relation to your account as if that person was you.
 We may particularly want to do this if we are unable to get in touch with you for any reason.
 If you change your mind, you can email or write to us and have this person taken off your account as an alternate contact person.